odonnellpeter1999/DistributedSystemsAssignment/postal-service/README.md

 ## Database

-H2 in-memory database is used.
-Login details are defined in application.properties file.
+H2 in-memory database can be used by uncommenting lines in application and liquibase properties files (default is PostgreSQL).
+If used, login details are defined in application.properties file.
 UI accessable through:

 - `/h2-console`
 - JDBC URL=jdbc:h2:mem:testdb